SuP3RM/it202-project2/README.md

 ## Porject 2

-#### For UIC IT 202 course
+#### For UIC IT 202 course taught by David Hayes

-To use:
-Here are some options to quickly spin up a local web server to let your browser render local files best ran in incognito window.
+#### To use: Here are some options to quickly spin up a local web server to let your browser render local files BEST ran in incognito window.

 Python 2
 If you have Python installed...